homics/instructions/homics/docs/user-guide/stock.md

 The workflow becomes:

-1. An ImpactStockMessage is send to kafka
+* An ImpactStockMessage is send to kafka

-2. The stock micro-service verifies and then impacts the article stock
+* The stock micro-service verifies and then impacts the article stock

-3. A StockAcknowledgmentMessage is send with a status succeed or not
+* A StockAcknowledgmentMessage is send with a status succeed or not

-4. The monolith consumes the message and change the order status accordingly
+* The monolith consumes the message and change the order status accordingly

 ![stock](../img/stock.png)

 ## At your keyboard

+Checkout the branch:

+    git checkout exercise-5

+This exercise is split in three parts.

+1. You will edit the **Monolith** to remove the stock and send a message when paying the order to decrease the stock.

+2. You will consume the messages in the **Stock** microservice to decrease the stock and answer with a new message for acknowledgement.

+3. Go back to the **Monolith** and consume the answer from **Stock** and perform the stats if success.

+### 5.1 - Monolith

-1. Remove the stock column in the monolith
+1. Remove the stock column in the Article entity.

-2. Implement the payment workflow previously describe in `OrderService`.
-    (Topics and messages are already setup in the common-messaging lib)
+2. Remove the stock validation and call the StockService.

-3. Implement the payment workflow on the micro service side in `StockController`
+3. Implement the method to send a kafka message to the **Stock** microservice

+### 5.2 - Stock

+1. Consume the message and call the stock service.

+2. Verify that the operation wasn't already process to keep an idempotent process.

+3. Notify by calling the right method to acknowledge the changes on stock.

+4. Notify by sending a message to kafka that stock could NOT be modified.

+5. Save the operation as processed so it won't be process several times.

+6. Notify by sending a message to kafka that stock was modified successfully.

+### 5.3 - Monolith

+1. Depending on the message sent by **Stock** for acknowledgement, set the status for the order (_PAYED_ or _CANCEL_)

+2. In case of success, update the stats and notify the stats microservice.

+## List of _TODOs_

+5.1.1 - file com.homics.monolith.model.Article

+5.1.2 - file com.homics.monolith.service.OrderService

+5.1.3 - file com.homics.monolith.service.StockService

+5.2.1 - file com.homics.stock.service.ImpactStockConsumer

+5.2.(2/3/4/5) - file com.homics.stock.service.StockService

+5.2.6 - file com.homics.stock.service.StockAcknowledgmentProducer

+5.3.(1/2) - file com.homics.monolith.service.OrderService

 ## Good to know